-Translocating westslope cutthroat trout, bull trout, and sculpin to Camas Lake and Lake Evangeline would not noticeably change predation influences on zooplankton.
+Translocating westslope cutthroat trout and bull trout, and sculpin to Camas Lake and Lake Evangeline would not noticeably change predation influences on zooplankton.
 This is because westslope cutthroat trout have similar feeding preferences as Yellowstone cutthroat trout, and because bull trout and sculpin do not typically forage on zooplankton.
-Therefore, impacts to zooplankton from translocation of westslope cutthroat trout, bull trout, and sculpin would be very slight, if they occur at all.
+Therefore, impacts to zooplankton from translocation of westslope cutthroat trout and bull trout, and bull trout, and bull trout and sculpin do not typically forage on zooplankton.